magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-event-hub.md

 **Ok, downlink converter ready, integration ready, Let's test it:**

-1) After test of uplink, integration have created the device inside Thingsboard, and we need to know for which Rule Chain it connected.
+1) After test of uplink, integration have created the device inside IoT Hub, and we need to know for which Rule Chain it connected.
-Just go to the Device groups in Thingsboard menu choose **All** and find the device with the name that we have used in the uplink.
+Just go to the Device groups in IoT Hub menu choose **All** and find the device with the name that we have used in the uplink.

 {% include images-gallery.html imageCollection="device_groups_all" preview="false" %}

-2) Find the name of necessary rule chain in Rule Chain tabs of Thingsboard menu.
+2) Find the name of necessary rule chain in Rule Chain tabs of IoT Hub menu.

 3) In 'Search nodes' field type 'down' and choose in the menu **integration downlink**, drag it to the Canvas.
 In pop-up you need to specify the name of rule node and choose our integration